You are here

 - Assumed the legal liability for the quality, safety and performance of the device

-Recall for product correction
+- product defect correction

 Is taken to have occurred if the medical device, or a part of the device, is substantially rebuilt from one or more used medical devices of that kind so as to create a medical device that is able to be used for the purpose originally intended by the manufacturer of the original device